 This hardy reef-dweller fares best in a well-filtered 113 liter (30 gal) or larger aquarium that is provisioned with numerous rock/coral caves and host sea anemones.
 Most aquarists provide Entacemaea spp anemones, but a wide variety of species will be accepted.
 Clownfish usually do fine without anemones, but feel more secure (and hence are “better-behaved” towards other fish!), when they are present.
 Live sand and live rock should be included if possible.
 Mated pairs may be housed together, but other Clownfish may be harassed unless great deal of living space is provided.

 The following water quality parameters should be maintained in order to assure long-term health: Temperature: 23.3-28 C (74-82 F); Specific Gravity (Salinity): 1.020-1.025; pH: 8.1-8.4.

-Pink Anemonefish should be provided a varied diet that includes a good deal of fresh and dried algae, as well as chopped clams, mussels, and prawn, live and frozen Mysis, and flakes/pellets designed for omnivorous and herbivorous marine fishes.
+The diet should be varied, and include chopped clams, mussels, and prawn, live and frozen Mysis, and flakes/pellets designed for omnivorous marine fishes.

 Several Clownfish species, including this one, have been bred in captivity.
 In those species that have been studied, all hatchlings are males, with dominant individuals becoming females.
 The eggs are deposited on a rock that has been cleared of algae and debris by the parents.
 Males guard and aerate the eggs.
 The fry fare well on live rotifers, and are most easily reared in their own aquarium.